-LEGISLATIVE CANDIDATES may re-submit the same Candidate's Statement of Qualifications as printed in the Statewide Direct Primary Election Sample Ballot Pamphlet or present a new statement to the Registrar of Voters' office by August 8, 2014, 5:00 p.m.
+LEGISLATIVE CANDIDATES may re-submit the same Candidate's Statement as printed in the Presidential Primary Election Sample Ballot Pamphlet or present a new statement to the Registrar of Voters' office by August 17, 2016, 5:00 p.m.
 However, legislative candidates may purchase statement space in the pamphlet only if they have agreed to voluntary expenditure limits.
-If a candidate rejected the voluntary expenditure ceiling in the Statewide Direct Primary Election but did not exceed the ceiling during that election, he/she may amend the Form 501 to accept the expenditure ceiling for the General Election.
-The amended Form 501 must be filed within 14 days following the Statewide Direct Primary Election - no later than June 17, 2014, 5:00 p.m.
+If a candidate rejected the voluntary expenditure ceiling in the Presidential Primary Election but did not exceed the ceiling during that election, he/she may amend the Form 501 to accept the expenditure ceiling for the General Election.
+The amended Form 501 must be filed within 14 days following the Presidential Primary Election - no later than June 21, 2016, 5:00 p.m.
 Gov't Code § 85601, (Proposition 34, California Form 501 Instructions)